Structuring Cash Deposits, Withdrawals, & Transactions is Risky Business

-Why are Structuring Transactions considered financial crimes?
+Why are Structuring Transactions considered illegal?
 Because you are intentionally evading reporting transactions to the U.S. Government by “structuring” financial transactions to be below reporting thresholds (typically $10,000).

 Common issues involving structuring include: